floows-s/OpenCV4.12.0-starter/README.md

 Tested with Visual Studio Community 2022 (64-bit) V17.14.15.

 #### Installing OpenCV
-1. Run OpenCV installation batch script in the Install folder.
+1. Run OpenCV installation batch script for windows in the Install folder.
 This will download the OpenCV V4.12.0 self extracting archieve and run it.
 This has the OpenCV library pre-buildt.
 It will extract directly into the C:\opencv folder.
 This is recommended by OpenCV. (https://docs.opencv.org/4.x/d3/d52/tutorial_windows_install.html at "Building the library", step 5)

 #### Linking OpenCV directories to project
 2. Create a new (empty) C++ project with Visual Studio if you havent already.